BaiyangZhang/oldBlog/_posts/2023-06-29-Note-on-Quantization-of-Skyrme-Model.md

 $$
 U \to L U R^{\dagger}.
 $$
 But why?
 Some people might tell you not to worry about it, it doesn't matter for the calculation, but did you decide to do physics because you want to understand or because you love calculation?
 So here I'll try to explain it briefly.
+Feel free to skip the next chapter entirely if you are not interested.

 ### Chiral transformation